 Property and equipment are depreciated on a straight-line basis over their estimated useful lives, ranging from three to ten years.
 Leasehold improvements are amortized over the shorter of the economic useful life of the asset or the remaining term of the lease.
 The Company's software costs are capitalized in accordance with ASC 350-40, Internal-Use Software.
 Software costs are amortized on a straight-line basis, over their estimated useful lives.
+Long-lived assets that are held for use are reviewed periodically for events or changes in circumstances that indicate possible impairment.

-The Company's net balance on the Consolidated Statement of Financial Condition at September 30, 2023 is comprised of \$5,088 in leasehold improvements, \$32,390 in information technology software, \$5,502 in information technology hardware, and \$1,489 in furniture and fixtures.
+The Company's net balance on the Consolidated Statement of Financial Condition at September 30, 2024 is comprised of \$4,909 in leasehold improvements, \$39,389 in information technology software, \$7,798 in information technology hardware, and \$1,114 in furniture and fixtures.

-Exchange memberships
+Exchange memberships, at cost

 The Company's exchange memberships, which represent ownership interests in the exchanges and provide the Company with the right to conduct business on various exchanges, are recorded at cost and evaluated for impairment annually.
-If management were to ascertain that an other-than-temporary impairment in value has occurred, the exchange membership would be reported at a value that reflects management's estimate of the impairment.
+If management were to ascertain that an otherthan-temporary impairment in value has occurred, the exchange membership would be reported at a value that reflects management's estimate of the impairment.